v-rajagt/IntuneDocs/intune/protect/windows-hello.md

      A TPM chip provides an additional layer of data security.
 Choose one of the following values:

      - **Required** (default).
 Only devices with an accessible TPM can provision Windows Hello for Business.
      - **Preferred**.
 Devices first attempt to use a TPM.
-If this is not available, they can use software encryption.
+If this option isn't available, they can use software encryption.

    - **Minimum PIN length** and **Maximum PIN length**: